 While the town provides affordable new build developments, Sa Rapita has retained Majorca charm and elegance.
-The main road plays host to many traditional bars and restaurants.
-You’ll find Sunday afternoons are lively, with many Majorca residents descending on the town to socialise.
-If you like to end the week in style, as opposed to a whimper, you’ll be happy to set up home in Sa Rapita.
+The main road hosts traditional bars and restaurants, while lively Sunday afternoons see Majorca residents descending on the town to socialise.
+To end the week in style, as opposed to a whimper, set up a home in Sa Rapita.

-If you are keen to live in one of the prettiest areas of Majorca, Cala D'or is an ideal destination.
-A stylish marina in the centre of town creates a perfect setting, while cobbled streets and low-rise whitewash buildings create a traditional view of Majorca which appeals to many.
+To live in a pretty place of Majorca, Cala D'or is an ideal town.
+A stylish marina in the town centre creates a perfect setting, while cobbled streets and low-rise whitewash buildings create a traditional view of Majorca, which appeals to many.
 The pedestrian places in Cala Gran provides all the trappings of a typical tourist town.
 Enjoy designer boutiques for a more exclusive shopping experience.
 At night, the entertainment in Cala d'Or is present but low-key.
 To socialise and converse with friends, this place appeals.

-One thing that stands Cala d'Or apart from many of the smaller towns in Majorca is the range of food on offer.
-You can enjoy fresh seafood and the very best in Spanish cuisine, as you would expect, but there is a fantastic selection of international cuisine on offer too.
+One thing that stands Cala d'Or apart from other smaller towns in Majorca is delicious food.
+Tuck into fresh seafood and the best Spanish cuisine, but also a fantastic selection of international cuisine.
 Whether you prefer pizza, pub grub or fast food, tuck into all of it here.
 While some aspects are typical of tourist places, there are no built-up apartments in the town.
 You are, therefore, less likely to feel claustrophobic.